Blog

 Locate Co-Signers

-Most people have above-average or even excellent credit ratings from friends or family members.
-Do not ask these individuals to co-sign for a loan or credit card.
-The worst thing that can happen is that they will say “no.”
+Most people have above average or even excellent credit ratings via friends or family members.
+By asking, the worst thing that can happen is that they will say “no.”

 A few banks have rules against co-signers for loans.
 But most of them jump at the opportunity to lend money under such circumstances.
 The co-signer’s high credit score reduces risk, and your low credit score allows banks to charge higher interest rates.
 So, as far as they are concerned, it’s win-win.